tigersmuseum/history/units/formation.md

 We end up with a lots of states.
 We can collect the set of states that are explicitly about our military unit of interest, but we should also consider any states of units for which it is a constituent part.
 We then need to order these in time.
 This gives a structure that can be checked for consistency, looking for corroboration and contradiction.
 We may then make inferences to simplify and summarise the structure.

+---

+A state is a relationship between entities at an instant in time, or over some interval of time.
+IES deal with the transitory nature of relationships between entities by absorbing the relationship into the state:
+There is an *ies:State* that is *ies:stateOf* the subject entity, and this state is the subject of the relationship, with the second entity as its object.
+Temporal modelling then applies to the states, not the entities.

 ## Simplifying

 This gets too complicated to capture directly as RDFa markup of XHTML.
 It quickly becomes easier to adopt some mark-up conventions and then post-process to generate the rest of the structure.

-* Enclose entities in HTML _span_ entities.
+* Enclose entities in HTML *span* entities.
-* Add _class_ attributes to HTML span to indicate entity type.
+* Add *class* attributes to HTML span to indicate entity type.
-* Add _typeof_ attribute to HTML span to specify entity type.
+* Add *typeof* attribute to HTML span to specify entity type.
-* Add _about_ attribute to HTML span to specify identity.
+* Add *about* attribute to HTML span to specify identity.
-* Add one of: _rdfs:label_, _skos:altLabel_, or _skos:prefLabel_ to HTML span to specify entity name.
+* Add one of: *rdfs:label*, *skos:altLabel* or *skos:prefLabel* to HTML span to specify entity name.

 It's useful to be able to identify a claim as well as parse it.
 We might assume all text in the document is claims, or it might be useful to include comments that are not a part of claim.